Erasure Thresholds for Hyperbolic and Semi-Hyperbolic Surface Codes: Methods

 \subsection{Pauli Noise Model}

-Under the Pauli noise model, every CX gate is followed by two-qubit depolarizing noise with strength $p$: each of the 15 non-identity two-qubit Paulis is applied with probability $p/15$.
-Each ancilla measurement fails independently with probability $p$.
-This matches the standard circuit-level depolarizing model used by Chang et al.~\cite{chang2024surface}.
+Under the Pauli noise model, two-qubit depolarizing noise of strength $p$ acts after every CX gate: each of the 15 non-identity two-qubit Paulis is applied with probability $p/15$.
+An $X$ error of probability $p$ acts after each ancilla reset and before each ancilla measurement.
+Single-qubit depolarizing noise of strength $p$ acts after each Hadamard gate.
+This matches the standard circuit-level depolarizing model~\cite{chang2024surface}.